Price and Volume functions

 subtract the volume from 1 bar ago from the current volume, and divide by

 of .t6 historical data, or otherwise 0.
 The marketVal

-function returns the fVal element from.t6 data, or the ask-bid spread from
+function returns the fVal element of .t6 data, and the ask-bid spread

 .t1 or .t2 data, otherwise 0.

 - Depending on the broker, live volume can be different to